Chainsaw Chain Types 101: A complete guide to the different styles

 Full Skip Chain / Skip Tooth Chain

-You will need a much larger chainsaw to use a Full Skip chain, 24 inches or preferably longer.
+You will need a much larger chainsaw to use a Full Skip chain sequence, (24 inches bar or preferably longer).
 Larger bars work better with skip tooth chains because of the small number of teeth.
+If you were to put a skip chain on a small bar, there would not be enough teeth in the wood, and it would rattle around a lot and create a messy cut.

 Plus, don’t expect smooth cuts with a skiptooth chain.
 It’s meant for clearing fallen trees and getting the job done without much finesse.

 But the semi-skip chain results in a cleaner cut.
-It’s used by woodcutters for specific projects that don’t require the intensity of a full skip chain.
+It’s used by woodcutters for specific projects usually cutting hard wood with a chainsaw blade that is over 24″.

 Full House or Standard Saw Chain